PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ```

 * We then add force to the shell to move it.
 However, there is an important part to this method.
-It is not only going to be used to fire shells, but in our *FireShell()* method we will send off a packet telling the other players that they should recreate the shell we are about to fire.
-When they receive that packet they will also use this method to recreate the shell on their side.
+It is not only going to be used to fire shells, but in our *FireShell()* method, we'll send off a packet telling the other players that they should recreate the shell we are about to fire.
+When they receive that packet, they will also use this method to recreate the shell on their side.

 * This method will therefore need the ID of the sender and the UID of the shell.
 In this example, we'll use the *Guid* class to generate a unique id for each shell.